The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 version: "2.0" name: examples.mistral-workbook-complex description: A sample workflow that demonstrates nested workflows, forks, and join. workflows: main: type: direct input: - vm_name - cpu_cores - memory_mb output: vm_id: <% $.vm_id %> ip: <% $.ip %> tasks: register_dns: action: core.local input: cmd: "sleep 1; printf 'Registering <% $.vm_name %>...'" publish: ip: "10.1.23.99" status_message: "DNS for <% $.vm_name %> is registered." on-success: - configure_vm - notify create_vm: wait-before: 1 workflow: create_vm input: name: <% $.vm_name %> cpu_cores: <% $.cpu_cores %> memory_mb: <% $.memory_mb %> publish: vm_id: <% task(create_vm).result.vm_id %> status_message: "VM <% $.vm_name %> is created." on-success: - configure_vm - notify configure_vm: join: all workflow: configure_vm input: vm_id: <% $.vm_id %> ip: <% $.ip %> publish: status_message: "VM <% $.vm_name %> is reconfigured." on-success: - close_request - notify close_request: action: std.noop publish: status_message: "VM request is fulfilled." on-success: - notify notify: action: core.local input: cmd: "printf '<% $.status_message %>'" create_vm: type: direct input: - name - cpu_cores - memory_mb output: vm_id: <% $.vm_id %> tasks: create: action: core.local input: cmd: "printf 'vm1234'; sleep 5" publish: vm_id: <% task(create).result.stdout %> configure_vm: type: direct input: - vm_id - ip tasks: add_disks: action: core.local input: cmd: "sleep 1; printf 'disks created'" add_nics: action: core.local input: cmd: "sleep 1; printf 'nics created'" install_apps: action: core.local input: cmd: "sleep 1; printf 'apps installed'"

-Since there are multiple workflows defined in this workbook, the workflow author has to specify which workflow to execute in the metadata as shown in the workflow parameters below.
+Since there are multiple workflows defined in this workbook, the workflow author has to specify which workflow to execute in the metadata:

 --- description: Run a series of simulated actions. enabled: true entry_point: workflows/mistral-workbook-complex.yaml name: mistral-workbook-complex pack: examples parameters: cpu_cores: default: 1 type: integer memory_mb: default: 1024 type: integer vm_name: required: true type: string workflow: default: examples.mistral-workbook-complex.main immutable: true type: string runner_type: mistral-v2

-The Mistral CLI ships with the capability of performing high-level sanity checks of Mistral workflow YAML files.
+The Mistral CLI includes tools for performing high-level sanity checks of Mistral workflow YAML files:

 # Validate a workflow mistral workflow-validate /path/to/workflow.yaml # Validate a workbook mistral workbook-validate /path/to/workbook.yaml